Goods & Services

 Adventuring Gear

-Adventurers face all sorts of challenges and difficulties, and the right gear can make the difference between a successful adventute and failure.
+Adventurers face all sorts of challenges and difficulties, and the right gear can make the difference between a successful adventure and failure.
 Most of this gear is basic equipment that might come in handy regardless of your skills or class.

 For objects with hardness and hit points, see Strike an Object.

 Aspergillum: This lightweight metal device looks like a small club or a light mace.
 Each contains a reservoir that can hold up to 3 pints (three flasks) of holy water.
 By shaking the aspergillum as a standard action, you can sprinkle one flask of holy water on a target within melee reach.
 This action is a ranged touch attack (which does not provoke an attack of opportunity).
-An aapergillum does not require any proficiency to use.
+An aspergillum does not require any proficiency to use.
 Many adventurers prefer using an aspergillum to dispense holy water rather than throwing or pouring out the contents of a flask.

 Backpack: A leather pack carried on the back, typically with straps to secure it.